armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/example-policies.md

 - This policy simply grants all users access to all APIs.
 It is a good policy to enable on `spinnaker.http.authz` if you do not need a more complicated policy. ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/_index.md" >}} )

-- This policy will disable the ability to create new applications for non-admin users unless their role is 'applicationCreators' ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.createApplication.md" >}} )
+- This policy disables the ability to create new applications for non-admin users unless their role is 'applicationCreators' ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.createApplication.md" >}} )

-- This policy will disable the ability to create new applications, or update existing applications unless the applications have specified at least 1 role with 'write' permissions. ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.createApplication.md" >}} )
+- This policy disables the ability to create new applications, or update existing applications unless the applications have specified at least 1 role with 'write' permissions. ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.createApplication.md" >}} )

 - This example will prevent users from deleting deployed manifests from production accounts on the 'Clusters' tab of the spinnaker UI. ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.deleteManifest.md" >}} )